cfis/ibmpc/docs/index.md

 - A USB-to-serial adapter
 - A bootstrap program to copy a file transfer program from my laptop to the PC

-Peter also cautioned that I might run into issues with voltage levels.
-RS232 uses +/-12 V for signals, while current USB to UART/serial converters often only use just 5V/0V.
+Petr also cautioned that I might run into issues with voltage levels.
+RS-232 uses +/-12 V for signals, while current USB to UART/serial converters often only use 5V/0V.
 Thus the IBM PC might not work with the low voltage levels.

 However, this is the path I chose.